xaizek/zograscope/README.md

 #### C ####

-At the moment only C of various standards is supported to some degree (the exact grammar is that of C11 with extensions):
+The exact grammar is that of C11 with extensions implemented in popular compilers and additional extensions needed to allow processing of code with macros.

+Note the following:
+ * old K&R style of function declarations isn't parsed (there might be a workaround for it, but this syntax is deprecated either way)
  * preprocessor directives aren't tokenized yet (treated as a single entity), which doesn't seem to be a problem in practice
  * extensive use of macros in unusual places might not be parsed (this probably won't change)

+Other than that code in C89, C99, C11 and GNU-versions of C language should be recognized.

 #### Other ####